geberit/Revit.TestRunner/README.md

 ## How it works
 The Revit.TestRunner is designed to work as an Addin of Autodesk Revit.
 Test runs can be started by using the standalone desktop application or the console application.

-Chose your favorite test assembly and run the desired tests.
+Choose your favorite test assembly and run the desired tests.
 There is no need for the test assembly to have any reference to the Revit.TestRunner.
-All you have to do, is get the nuget package of NUnit and write some fancy tests.
+All you must do, is get the nuget package of NUnit and write some fancy tests.

 ## Getting started
 Get the Code from github and compile it.
 The Revit.TestRunner.addin file will be automatically placed in the ProgramData addin folder of the selected Revit version

-Or download the pre compiled binaries ([install dir](../install)) .
+Or download the pre compiled binaries from [install dir](/install) .
 Start the InstallAddin v20xx.cmd of your favorite Revit version and run Revit.

 The Addin hooks in the ‘Add-Ins’ Ribbon of Revit.